enkidevs/curriculum/go/intro/data-types-and-constants/go-data-types.md

 ## Content

 **Go** support several data types.
 These are categorized into four groups:
-- Basic
+- basic
-- Aggregate
+- aggregate
-- Reference
+- reference
-- Interface
+- interface

 For now, we will only discuss the basic types.

 ## Basic data types

-- Numbers
+- numbers
-- Strings
+- strings
-- Booleans
+- booleans

 The numbers category contains several data types corresponding to different types and sizes.